hason29/Windows-Optimization-Toolbox/README.md

 I do NOT take responsibility for what may happen to your system!
 Run script at your own risk!

 # Warning!
-Use NVIDIA GPU and AMD GPU Tweaks if you really have if not it will break all your system!
+• Use NVIDIA GPU, AMD GPU Tweaks if you really have if not it will break all your system!
+• Only use MSI Mode if you have a NVIDIA/AMD graphics card!